-Practice of LGBT persons with disabilities Social Movements in Taiwan
+Practice of Social Movements by LGBT Persons with Disabilities in Taiwan

 I have been conducting research on people with disabilities who identify as lesbian, gay, bisexual and transgender (LGBT) activities and social movements.
 I went to Taiwan from February 21 to February 25, 2019 to visit people and organizations that are involved in “同志運動*1” (LGBT social movements).